Fullaxx/microraids/CREATE_EXAMPLE.md

 Creating raid6 /dev/md/mynewraid: 294.912G
 ```

-`cat /proc/mdstat` will show you the current resync status if you chose raid5 or raid6. \
+`cat /proc/mdstat` will show you the current resync status. \
 `mdadm --detail /dev/md/mynewraid` will show you more detailed information about the raid device.
 ```bash
 cat /proc/mdstat